kasaruvenkata/test/README.md

 monitor_daily.yml – Daily File Validation

+Reports missing files in Azure or S3.

+Reports zero-size files (files copied but empty).

+Email body includes all mismatches, not just a single alert.

+Fully parameterized by environment (ENV=uat/prod) for pipeline selection.

 Purpose

 Validate that all expected files are successfully copied from Azure Blob Storage → AWS S3 for today’s date.